PlumpMath/blender_patch_templates/readme.rst

 Generally the bottleneck with the development is _not_ that we can't add new features fast enough.

-New features are of course interesting, but if you spend 5 minutes to edit one of these patches to add a new feature, this is a hint that probably any of Blender's existing developers could have added this, and you may need to expand upon it some more, or that the feature may need to be part of some larger project.
+New features are of course interesting, but if you can quickly edit one of these patches to add a new feature, this is a hint that probably any of Blender's existing developers could have added this too, and you may need to expand upon it some more, or that the feature may need to be part of some larger project if you want to have it accepted back into Blender.

 Having said that, making small changes is a great way to learn.